Sandakan, Malaysia Guide

 Best Time to Visit

-The best time to visit Sandakan is during the dry season, which typically runs from March to September.
-During these months, you can expect less rainfall and more sunshine, making it ideal for outdoor activities like wildlife viewing and exploring the rainforest.
+The best time to visit Sandakan is during the dry season, which runs from March to September.
+During these months, you can expect sunny skies, lower humidity, and less rainfall, making it ideal for exploring the city and its surrounding natural attractions.
 The shoulder months of February and October can also be pleasant, with slightly higher chances of rain but still generally good weather.
-Avoid the months of November to January, which tend to be the wettest and can disrupt travel plans.

 Transportation

 Public transportation in Sandakan is primarily reliant on buses and taxis.
-Buses are the most affordable option for getting around, connecting the city center with surrounding areas and smaller towns.
-However, bus schedules can be infrequent and routes may not be clearly marked for tourists.
-Taxis are readily available, especially in the city center and near major hotels.
-It's advisable to negotiate the fare before starting your journey.
-Ride-hailing services like Grab are also available and offer a convenient alternative.
+Buses are the most affordable option for getting around the city and connecting to nearby towns, but they can be infrequent and crowded.
+Taxis are readily available, especially in tourist areas and at the airport, and offer a more convenient but pricier alternative.
+Ride-hailing services like Grab are also available and offer a convenient way to book transportation.
 There is no tram or subway/metro system in Sandakan.
-Renting a car is an option for those who prefer more independence in exploring the region, but be aware that road conditions can vary.

 Airport